-In May we had another amzing instalment of our annual camp.
-We returned to Ashen Plains near Dursley, which has provided such a beautiful location for our last three events.
+In May we will have another amazing instalment of our annual camp.
+We will return to Ashen Plains near Dursley, which has provided such a beautiful location for our last three events.
 There are even showers!

 Our theme and activities

-Our theme this year was 'Fairy Tales' which really brought out people's creativity especially with the magical and indescribable traditional Wide Game.
+Our theme last year was 'Fairy Tales' which really brought out people's creativity especially with the magical and indescribable traditional Wide Game.

 As well as surviving the wind and rain, we did lots of activities including songs and drama, making up acts for the Merry Moot, playing games bot indoors and out, whittling, exploring, gathering round the fire, and of course the traditional Pea Fayre afternoon.